kenpario/companions/README.md

 Press "P" key to open the companion menu to summon and unsummon it.

+Press "LShift" to sprint so the companion character changes into companion rune.

 Made only with blueprints, easily readable with comments everywhere and specific variable names.